 - Garlic hummus - add an extra clove or two of fresh garlic or roasted garlic if you really like your hummus garlicky

-- Spicy - add a little seeded, minced jalapeño to any of the above variations (leave the seeds in if you like things really hot!)
+- Spicy - add a pinch of cayenne powder or a little seeded, minced jalapeño to any of the above variations (leave the seeds in if you like things really hot!)

 - Kid friendly - use garlic powder instead of fresh garlic for little ones